 The companies that successfully move through digital transformation fatigue share a common pattern in how they restart.
 They don’t do more due diligence on vendors.
 They change the nature of the engagement entirely.

-Specifically, they insist on a diagnostic before a proposal.
-Not a discovery phase that produces a proposal at the end.
-A genuine diagnostic that produces a business case — with specific numbers, ranked by ROI, owned by someone accountable for the outcome — before any build work begins.
+Specifically, they insist on a genuine diagnostic before any proposal gets written — one that produces a business case, with specific numbers, ranked by ROI, and owned by someone accountable for the outcome, before any build work begins.
+A discovery phase that simply ends in a proposal doesn’t meet that bar.

-The diagnostic has to speak in the CEO’s language, not the technology team’s.
+The diagnostic has to speak in the CEO’s language rather than the technology team’s.
 That means FTE savings, payroll impact, throughput per headcount, cost per case or cost per transaction.
 It does not mean a maturity framework assessment, a gap analysis against industry benchmarks, or a technology architecture review.
 Those are tools for the technology team.
 The CEO needs a prioritised list of things to fix and a credible estimate of what each fix is worth.

 The 0.5 FTE gatekeeper rule is the most practical version of this standard.
 Every initiative on the roadmap must demonstrate, before it goes into build, that it will save at least half a full-time employee’s time annually.
 If it can’t pass that test, it doesn’t proceed — regardless of how technically interesting it is or how strongly the IT team advocates for it.
 The filter is blunt, but it eliminates the entire category of projects that looked good in a demo and delivered nothing in production.